 I also do not recommend hockey skates or any skate with a hockey-style blade to beginner skaters because the blade design makes it more challenging to learn how to skate.

-Never go more than a half-size bigger than your skaters foot.
+Never go more than a half-size bigger than your skater's foot.
 They should be sized for today, not next year.
-Skaters trying to learn to skate with skates that are too large often struggle.
-When I've discovered this kind of issue, I have taken skaters off the ice and recommended that the parents rent skates to continue with the lesson.
+Skaters trying to learn to skate with too large skates often struggle.

 Many skaters (and parents) seem to struggle with lacing their boots correctly.